Rachel Verdick, Society Board President invites a visitor to sign the guest book.

 Joan Moore, Director

 Joan has lived in Lake Oswego since 1978 and is a graduate of Lewis and Clark College.
 During her professional career, Joan worked for Congressman and then Senator Ron Wyden running both his political and congressional offices.
 As a volunteer, Joan devotes her time to the issues and people she believes in.
 She served on the Board of the National Friends of Public Broadcasting and has been involved in numerous campaigns in Lake Oswego.
-She is thrilled to combine her interest in historical preservation with community activism as a member of the Board of the Lake Oswego Preservation Society.
+She is thrilled to combine her interest in historic preservation with community activism as a member of the Board of the Lake Oswego Preservation Society.

 Emogene Waggoner, Director